sebnitu/vrembem/docs/_packages/utility.md

 ## spacing

 A utility for adding vertical spacing between an element's children.
+Spacing size and spacing values are generated from `$spacing-map` variable map.

 * `spacing`
 * `spacing-[key]`